matloff/TidyverseSkeptic/README.md

 functions, and while a user initially need not use more than a small fraction of them, the high complexity is clear.
 Every time a user needs some variant of an operation, she must sift through those hundreds of functions for one suited to her current need.
+By contrast, if she knows base-R (not difficult), she can handle any situation.

 Similarly, it is bad pedagogy to force students to learn tibbles, a more complex technology, instead of data frames, a simpler one.